mikemag/Mastermind/docs/Mastermind_on_the_GPU.md

 # Computing Subset Sizes

-There are various well-known algorithms for playing Mastermind, and all of the interesting ones are centered around computing scores of one codeword vs every element of $PS$, and counting how many of each score is observed.
+There are various well-known algorithms for playing Mastermind, and all the interesting ones are centered around computing scores of one codeword vs every element of $PS$, and counting how many of each score is observed.
 This effectively partitions $PS$ into subsets by score, and it's the sizes of these subsets that become interesting.
 Knuth's algorithm[^1], for example, uses these to select the guess which minimizes the maximum number of codewords in each of